adm-j/OnlineCTR_Steamdeck_Guide/guide.md

 9)  At this point you'll either want to change the target path for the VC++ runtime in your steam deck library or simply add the Duckstation executable as a none steam game.
-You can follow the previous instructions if you decide to do the latter to set it up correctly.
+You can follow the previous instructions to set it up.

-10)  At this point you may want to play Duckstation, which will take you through the first time setup process.
+10)  At this point it's a good idea to run Duckstation by selecting it in the library and pressing play, which will take you through the first time setup process.
 Follow the instructions, making sure to add your bios inside the prefix for Duckstation to find as well.
 Once setup, go into the settings and modify the settings as per the instructions in the Online CTR discord.
 Additionally, make sure the graphics adapter has the deck's APU selected.